| [Top] | [Contents] | [Index] | [ ? ] |

 In line 98, everything is put together.
 It states that this instance

-of the method M is responsible for minimizing function F,
+is responsible for minimizing function F

-parameters P.
+parameters P

 98: ool_conmin_minimizer_set( M, &F, &C, X, (void*)(&P) ); |